Washington State is teeming with free dispersed campsites – if you know where to look.

 Many of these campsites are spacious, flat pull-thru sites with amazing views.
-Idaho State Parks recommends a maximum RV length of 28’, although I personally think you can go a little longer – if you’re comfortable driving on winding, gravel roads with minor washboarding.
+Idaho State Parks suggests a maximum RV length of 28’, although I personally think you can go a hair longer – if you’re comfortable driving on winding, gravel roads with minor washboarding.

 There are a handful of different ways to access the park.
 From Washington, you’ll arrive from just outside of Farmington.
 Coming from Idaho, start in Tensed.
 Access from Tensed (via King Valley Road) is best for RVs and trailers, in my opinion.

 Another Option – Army Corps of Engineers Campgrounds in Washington

 Washington State has several free campgrounds built by the United States Army Corps of Engineers.

 Almost all of these COE (Corps of Engineers) campgrounds are located along the Lower Columbia River and the Snake River which make them perfect for boating, fishing, and swimming.

 I’ve yet to visit all of these, but the ones I have visited have large paved or gravel parking areas for RVs, vans, and other vehicles to park in overnight rather than individual campsites.
 Most also have large grassy areas for tent campers.